-13.2.5.
-The sacrament of the Lord's Supper is as a spiritual feast to nourish our faith, and to strengthen us to walk in all holiness by Christ living and working in us, if it be used according to the pattern which Christ gave us in its first institution recorded by three evangelists (Matt.
-26:26-28; Mark 14:22-24; Luke 22:19, 20), and was extraordinarily revealed from heaven by Christ Himself to the apostle Paul (1Cor.
-11:23-25), that we might be the more obliged and stirred up to the exact observation of it.
-Its end is not only that we may remember Christ's death in the history, but in the mystery of it: as that His body was broken for us, that His blood is the blood of the New Testament, or covenant, shed for us, and for many, for the remission of sins, that so we may receive and enjoy all the promises of the new covenant which are recorded (Heb.
-8:10-12).
-Its end is to mind us that Christ's body and blood are bread and drink, even all-sufficient food to nourish our souls to everlasting life; and that we ought to take, and eat, and drink Him by faith; and to assure us that, when we 'truly believe on Him, He is as really and closely united to us by His Spirit, as the food which we eat and drink is united to our bodies'.
-Christ Himself (John 6) does more fully explain this mystery.
+5. The Sacrament of the Lord's Supper is as a spiritual Feast to nourish our Faith, and to strengthen us to walk in all Holiness by Christ living and working in us; if it be used according to the Pattern which Christ gave us in its first Institution, recorded by Three Evangelists, Mat.
+26.26.
+Mar.
+14.22, 24.
+Luk.
+22.19, 20. and was extrordinarily revealed from Heaven by Christ himself to the Apostle Paul, 1 Cor.
+11.23, 25. that we might be the more obliged and stirred up to the exact Observation of it.
+Its end is not only that we may remember Christ's Death in the History, but in the Mystery of it; as that his Body was broken for us, that his Blood is the Blood of the New Testament or Covenant, shed for us and for many for the remission of Sins, that so we may receive and enjoy all the Promises of the New Covenant which are recorded, Heb.
+8.12.
+Its end is to mind us that Christ's Body and Blood are Bread and Drink, even allsufficient Food to nourish our Souls to everlasting Life, and that we ought to take, and eat, and drink him by Faith, and to assure us that when we truly believe on him, he is as really and closely united to us by his Spirit, as the Food which we eat and drink is united to our Bodies.
+Christ himself Joh.
+6. doth more fully explain this Mystery.
+Furthermore, this Sacrament doth not only put us in mind of the spiritual Blessings, wherewith we are Blessed in Christ and our Enjoyment of them by Faith, but also it is a Mean and Instrument, whereby God doth really exhibit and give forth Christ and his